 Preheat your oven 180°C (350°F).
 Pre-prepare & line a 22cm (9 inch) springform cake tin.
 Roughly chop your oranges removing the white pith in the centre (the "core" of your orange) as this may make your cake bitter, as well as any seeds.
-Blend in a food processor until a fine puree & measure out 1 1/3 cups of the orange puree.
+Blend in a food processor until a fine puree & measure out 1 1/3 cups or 450g of the orange puree.

 In an electric mixer, beat your eggs until light & creamy then gradually add your caster sugar & baking powder.
 Continue to beat until thick & pale in colour.
 Gently fold in your almond meal & the orange puree with a metal spoon until well combined.

 Pour mixture into prepared tin.
 Bake for 50-60 mins or until cake tested clean.